 At the end of a performance cycle, the Board determines actual performance against the applicable performance goals and the resulting number of phantom stock units actually earned by a participant.
 The earned phantom stock units are then paid in cash based on the value of our common stock at the end of the performance cycle.
-The 2018-2020 performance cycle performance objectives were divided equally between cumulative awards and net operating income margin, which the Compensation Committee believed to be important metrics for driving performance and promoting alignment of the interests of our executive officers and our employee beneficial shareholders.
+The 2018-2020 performance cycle performance objectives were divided equally between cumulative contract award values and net operating income, which the Compensation Committee believed to be important metrics for driving performance and promoting alignment of the interests of our executive officers and our employee beneficial stockholders.
+The targets set for 2018-2020 performance goals were determined based on the business plan which is designed to be challenging yet attainable, with the opportunity for a maximum payout of 150% of the target units in connection with performance achievement of 120%, or greater, of the performance goal target.